elpekenin/docker-40dex-web/README.md

-Files used to build by website's docker container.
+Files used to build [my website](http://elpekenin.tk/40dex)'s docker container.
 Take also a look at [bot's repo](https://github.com/elpekenin/docker-bot-web)

 By no means a complete tutorial here.
 If you want to make a copy, you'll need to add a `.env` file with your own MongoDB instance credentials, and bot token.... and everything should work.
 Your `compose.yml` should be similar to:
 ```